-National Coming Out Day (NCOD) is an internationally observed civil awareness day celebrating individuals who publicly identify as bisexual, gay, lesbian, transgender—coming out regarding one’s sexual orientation and/or gender identity being akin to a cultural rite of passage for LGBT people.
-The holiday is observed annually by members of the LGBT community on October 11.
+National Coming Out Day (NCOD) is an internationally observed civil awareness day celebrating individuals who publicly identify as lesbian, gay, bisexual, transgender, queer—coming out regarding one’s sexual orientation and/or gender identity being akin to a cultural rite of passage for LGBTQ people.
+The holiday is observed annually by members of the LGBTQ community on October 11.

-Relationship violence occurs at the same rate in GLBTQ relationships as it does in heterosexual relationships.
+Relationship violence occurs at the same rate in LGBTQ relationships as it does in heterosexual relationships.

-SHARPP is a Safe Zone for GLBTQ survivors and their allies to come for support and information.
+SHARPP is a Safe Zone for LGBTQ survivors and their allies to come for support and information.

-It is estimated that between 25 and 33 percent of GLBTQ relationships include abuse, a rate equal to that of heterosexual relationships.
-There is a misconception that if violence occurs in an GLBTQ relationship it is mutual fighting and that it does not reflect the same power and control issues as seen in heterosexual relationships, however the abuse is in many ways similar.
+It is estimated that between 25 and 33 percent of LGBTQ relationships include abuse, a rate equal to that of heterosexual relationships.
+There is a misconception that if violence occurs in an LGBTQ relationship it is mutual fighting and that it does not reflect the same power and control issues as seen in heterosexual relationships, however the abuse is in many ways similar.

-Relationship violence is a pattern of behavior in any relationship that is used to gain or maintain power and control over someone else.
-The violence can be physical, sexual, emotional, economic or psychological actions or threats of actions that influence another person.
+Relationship abuse is a pattern of behavior in any relationship that is used to gain or maintain power and control over someone else.
+The abuse can be physical, sexual, emotional, economic or psychological actions or threats of actions that influence another person.
 This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure or wound someone.

 - “Outing” or threatening to out a partner’s sexual orientation or gender identity to family, friends, employers, or in other situations where this may pose a threat.

-- Telling the survivor that abusive behavior is a normal part of LGBT relationships, or that it cannot be relationship violence because it is occurring between GLBTQ individuals.
+- Telling the survivor that abusive behavior is a normal part of LGBTQ relationships, or that it cannot be relationship violence because it is occurring between LGBTQ individuals.

 - Manipulating friends and family supports and generating sympathy and trust in order to cut off these resources to the survivor.